Warriors of the Year 2072: Production

 The film was part of a cycle of dystopian science fiction films inspired by the popularity of films like George Miller's Mad Max and John Carpenter's Escape from New York.
 Following the release of these films, Italian cinema produced films such as Enzo G. Castellari's 1990: The Bronx Warriors and The New Barbarians, Ruggero Deodato's The Raiders of Atlantis and Bruno Mattei's Rats: Night of Terror.

 The story for the film was devised by the husband and wife team of Dardano Sacchetti and Elisa Briganti.
 Fulci felt the story by Sacchetti was strong, but was not happy with producers' suggestions.
 The suggestions included adding skyscrapers to scenes where Fulci had envisioned a futuristic Rome covered by gigantic Plexiglas domes.
 The production was originally planned to be part of a two film deal, with Fulci's next project to be Blastfighter.
 Sacchetti explained that Fulci had had an argument with the production and had been taken to court.
 The title of the film had been sold, and they were no longer able to use the script, which led to Blastfighter having its title but a completely different story.

 The completed script of Warriors of the Year 2072 was edited further by Cesare Frugoni and Fulci himself.
 The film would mark the last time Sacchetti would work with Fulci.
 Fulci claimed Sacchetti had stolen his idea for a film to be titled Evil Comes Back.
 Sacchetti denied these allegations, stating that Fulci was originally excited over his drafts and had it read to a producer who commissioned him for a script.
 The film would later be made by Lamberto Bava under the title Until Death.

+Warriors of the Year 2072 was filmed in April 1983 on location in Rome and at RPA Elios Studios and Cinecittà.

 Release

+Warriors of the Year 2072 was distributed theatrically by Titanus in Rome.
+Among its releases in Italy were in Alessandria on March 6, 1984, Rome in March 9, 1984, Brindisi on April 6, 1984 and Fasano on June 8, 1984.

-Warriors of the Year 2072 was released in Italy on January 28, 1984.
-It was released on DVD as The New Gladiators by Troma Video on August 7, 2001, and on Blu-ray by Severin Films on June 25, 2021.
+It was released on DVD as The New Gladiators by Troma Video on August 7, 2001. and on Blu-ray by Severin Films on June 25, 2021.

+The film has received various English titles on release.
+These include theatrical releases of Rome 2033: The Fighting Centurions in the United Kingdom, New Gladiators in Australia, The New Gladiators in the United States and Fighting Force in Denmark.

-The film has been released under several titles, including Rome 2072 A.D.: The New Gladiators, Fighting Centurions and Rome 2033 - The Fighter Centurions.
-Troy Howarth, in his biography on Fulci stated the film is often referred to as The New Gladiators.
+In his biography on Fulci, Troy Howarth wrote that the film is often referred to as The New Gladiators.